 The Pine Tree flag is also known as an Appeal to Heaven flag.
 This is a reference to the phrase depicted at the top.
 As previously mentioned, the Pine Tree flag features the phrase “An Appeal to Heaven” at the top.
 What is the meaning exactly?
 The phrase “An Appeal to Heaven” means that Americans should seek protection from the Almighty rather than the government.

 #2) Designed By Colonel Joseph Reed

+The history of this flag is also interesting.
 The Pine Tree flag was designed by Colonel Joseph Reed.
 Reed was a Founding Father of the United States.
 During the American Revolution, he served as a military officer.
 He also designed several flags around this time, including the First Navy flag and the Pine Tree flag.
 Reed wrote a letter in 1775 in which proposed a flag with a “white background and a tree in the middle, and the motto ‘An Appeal to Heaven.”

 #3) Not the Only Flag That Depicts a Pine Tree

 You might be surprised to learn that the Pine Tree flag is not the only historical American flag with a pine tree.
 Long before it was invented, there was the Massachusetts ts pine tree flag.
 The Massachusetts pine tree flag was used by colonists during the 17th century.
 Colonists would often display it on their properties.
 Reed’s Pine Tree flag, of course, came after the Massachusetts pine tree flag.

 #4) Commissioned Under George Washington’s Authority